Accretion and Structure of Radiating Disks: Description of the model

 where $C$ is a constant.
 Eq.~(\ref{aj}) can be also obtained directly from the Euler equations (\ref{aa}).
 From Eq.~(\ref{ad}) we have, again neglecting terms with $U$,

-Combining Eqs.~(\ref{aj}) and (\ref{ak}) one arrives at
+Combining Eqs.~(\ref{aj}) and (\ref{ak}), one arrives at

-We have to keep in mind that the right hand side should be evaluated only in the region occupied by the disk.
+We have to keep in mind that the right-hand side should be evaluated only in the region occupied by the disk.
 This is a linear equation that can be solved iteratively.
 There exists a unique solution that is regular in the open space $\mathbb R^3$.

 We observe that the whole problem reduces to Eqs.~(\ref{ac}), (\ref{aj}) and (\ref{al}).
 Eqs.~(\ref{ac}) and (\ref{aj}) can be transformed into a nonlinear integral equation.
 The gravitational potential $\Phi$ can be expressed using the Green function formula